demergent-labs/open_value_sharing/README.md

 ## Implementation

+The implementation is executed by the consumer.
+Dependencies must define a configuration available to the implementation.
+The implementation processes the dependency tree, gathering all dependency configuration information.
+This information is combined with sensible defaults or a consumer configuration to produce a final list of dependencies with dependency tree depth and weight information.
+This information is used to initiate a periodic payment process.
+The consumer must not be required to do anything for a default implementation to work.
+Dependencies must define configurations.

+This specification uses [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) for type definitions.

 ### Dependency Configuration

-Dependencies must provide all of the necessary information to their consumer for proper payments to be made.
-Dependencies should define one or more of the following collections of properties in a configuration format and location that the implementation can automatically access:
+Dependencies must provide all of the necessary information to their consumer's implementation for proper payments to be made.
+Dependencies should define one or more of the following collections of properties in a configuration format and location that the consumer's implementation can automatically access.
+For example, dependencies may elect to store the information specified above in the JSON format in a file called `.openvaluesharing.json`.
+This file could be in the root directory of the project, and if downloaded by the consumer (as is the case with `npm` packages), it would be automatically available for processing.

+Dependency configuration data structures:

 ```
 type custom_value = variant {